Thomaz-Peres/Thomaz-Peres/README.md

 #### Hello!!
 Welcome to my GitHub

-My name is Thomaz, I study .NET, ASP.NET core and Unity.
+My name is Thomaz, I work with .NET and ASP.NET core, and like study Unity.

 - 📚 Games programmer student at FIAP
 - :computer: Lover of technology , Games and Music